Numerical Reduction and Sharp Thresholds for Adjoint Singularities of Foliated Surfaces: Introduction

-More recently, Pereira and Svaldi introduced adjoint foliated structures in~\cite{PS19}.
-This framework was further developed by Spicer and Svaldi for rank-one foliations on surfaces~\cite{SS23}, and by Cascini--Han--Liu--Meng--Spicer--Svaldi--Xie for algebraically integrable foliations on higher-dimensional varieties~\cite{CHL+24}.
-Adjoint foliated structures have proved effective in addressing several difficulties in the birational geometry of foliations.
-For instance, effective birationality fails even for rank-one foliations on surfaces~\cite{Lu25}.
-The underlying idea is that, instead of studying the canonical divisor $K_{\cF}$ alone, one considers divisors of the form $K_{\cF}+\epsilon K_X$ for $0<\epsilon\ll1$, which allows one to exploit classical results for $K_X$.
+Adjoint foliated structures were introduced by Pereira and Svaldi \cite{PS19} and were further developed by Spicer and Svaldi for rank-one foliations on surfaces \cite{SS23}, and by Cascini--Han--Liu--Meng--Spicer--Svaldi--Xie for algebraically integrable foliations in higher dimensions \cite{CHL+24}.
+From this point of view, \(K_{\mathcal F}+\epsilon K_X\) is a small ambient perturbation of \(K_{\mathcal F}\).
+Such perturbations are not merely formal.
+They arise naturally in the birational theory of foliations, where the intrinsic canonical class may exhibit pathologies, for example the possible failure of finite generation of the canonical ring even when \(K_{\mathcal F}\) is big and nef \cite{MMcQ08}, and the failure of effective birationality for rank-one foliations \cite{Lu25}.

-In this paper, we study singularities of adjoint foliated structures $K_{\cF}+\epsilon K_X$ on surfaces.
-Our goal is to understand how $\epsilon$-adjoint singularities relate to the usual singularities of foliations.
-More precisely, we consider the following questions. \begin{itemize} \item[\bf Q1.]
-Does there exist $\epsilon_0>0$ such that $\epsilon$-adjoint canonical singularities are canonical for all $\epsilon \in (0,\epsilon_0)$? \item[\bf Q2.]
-Does there exist $\epsilon_0>0$ such that $\epsilon$-adjoint log canonical singularities are log canonical for all $\epsilon \in (0,\epsilon_0)$? \end{itemize}

-We first observe that Question~{\rm(Q1)} admits a negative answer (see Example~\ref{ex:epsilon-ad-can-NOT-can}).
-This shows that $\epsilon$-adjoint canonical singularities need not be canonical even for $\epsilon>0$ sufficiently small.